 Want to keep going?
 Let's strategize new ways to keep you moving forward with your salary growth with new projects, events, etc.

-Did you know that it is recommended to look for a higher position every two years?
+- It is recommended to look for a higher position every two years.

 Yes, Ladders came out with a study about this that shows if workers stay within a company for longer than two years over time, they will get paid 50% less vs looking for a new position.
 You have to stay on top of your own growth... much like growing your own business.